All Episodes

 It's really the 21st and 20th century version of the printing press.

-Well, it doesn't work that way when they decide from time to time to be editors in chief and say no, your content we don't like, and we're gonna strike it down.
+Well, it doesn't work that way when they decide from time to time to be editors-in-chief and say, no, your content we don't like, and we're going to strike it down.

-And that's going to change again if if some of these bills get passed and there are a really a flotilla of them right floating around Capitol Hill right now.
+And that's going to change, again, if some of these bills get passed, and there are really a flotilla of them floating around Capitol Hill right now.

-One is Greg Stuby's uh representative from Florida, but there are many others.
+One is Greg Stewie's representative from Florida, but there are many others.

-Now they're worth billions of trillions of dollars, but you get enough of these lawsuits, particularly class action lawsuits, and I think we could bring them to heel.
+Now, they're worth billions and trillions of dollars, but you get enough of these lawsuits, particularly class action lawsuits, and I think we could bring them to heel.

 All right, quick break.

-We'll come back more with uh Julie Kelly and Craig Parshell on the other side.
+We'll come back more with Julie Kelly and Craig Parschell on the other side.

 Later on, we'll get to your calls and much more.